rena02to/rena02to/README.md

   # Hello!
 My name is Renato Alves

   `"If you don't like your destiny, don't accept it."`

+  `"...it's not luck, it's training, effort until the end..."`

   ## About me
   I'm a front-end developer passionate about technology, design, and everything related to the digital universe.
 Currently, I'm pursuing a bachelor's degree in Computer Science, and I'm honing my skills in front-end development, delving deeper into the concepts of responsive design, UI, UX, and SEO.